IBM/integrity-enforcer/docs/README_CONFIG_SIGNER_POLICY.md

 ```

 ### Configure Verification Key
 `secret` name must be specified for very signer subject configuration.
-This secret is also needed to be set in `keyRingConfigs` in IV CR.
+This secret is also needed to be set in `keyRingConfigs` in IShield CR.
 Here is the example to define multiple verification keys and multiple signers.

 ```yaml
 spec: